Skip to content

 --role ROLEwebTarget role.

-Side effects: removes any existing remote Podman secret with the same name and creates the replacement on every host in the target role.
-It does not write Meridian runtime state.
+Removes any existing remote secret with the same name, then creates the replacement on every host in the role.
+Missing deploy-time secrets surface in check.

 secret ls